 While brushing and flossing daily is still the best way to keep your teeth clean, it does not guarantee that you reach every area in your mouth or prevent cavities.
 Dental sealants provide an additional layer of protection as a reinforcement to daily brushing.
 They can keep cavities from forming and may even prevent the early stages of tooth decay.

-If you are interested in learning more about dental sealants, visit your local dental clinic in Houston, TX.
-Your dentist can perform a quick oral exam and assess the condition of your molars and back teeth.
+If you are interested in learning more about dental sealants, visit us at Lovett Dental Piney Point Village.
+Our dentists can perform a quick oral exam and assess the condition of your molars and back teeth.
 Then, they’ll make a recommendation on whether sealants are the right choice for you.
 If you have any further questions, please contact Lovett Dental Piney Point Village today at 832.430.7364.

 Understanding Protective Dentistry